Bodyweight Shoulder Exercises Vs. Equipment Exercises

-Equipment exercises are very easy to progress from and do not require a long adjusting period, as progressive overload can be finely applied with the simple addition or removal of plates or rack-pins.
+Equipment exercises are straightforward to progress from and do not require a long adjusting period, as you can finely apply progressive overload with the simple addition or removal of plates or rack-pins.

 Conversely, bodyweight shoulder exercises require a longish period of familiarization with the way your body leverage works.
-Bio-mechanics, balance and coordination play a much bigger role than in weight resistance training, particularly for the most advanced shoulder exercises like handstand, handstand push ups, planche and planche push ups.
+Bio-mechanics, balance, and coordination play a much more significant role than weight resistance training, particularly for the most advanced shoulder exercises like handstand, handstand push-ups, planche, and planche push-ups.

 However, less demanding exercises do not offer the same level of challenge and can be used as a stepping stone toward more advanced exercises in a progressive way.

-In addition to intensity levels and balance, there is also the problem of how to hit the whole shoulder complex for a good all round development, which is not as intuitive as with free weights or machines.
+In addition to intensity levels and balance, the problem of hitting the whole shoulder complex for an excellent all-around development is not as intuitive as with free weights or machines.

-For vertical pressing, it is quite obvious that handstand push ups act in a similar way to barbell or dumbbell presses, engaging the front and middle deltoid, though the balance requirements are very different.
+For vertical pressing, it is evident that handstand push-ups act similarly to barbell or dumbbell presses, engaging the front and middle deltoid.
+However, the balance requirements are very different.

-Other very effective bodyweight shoulder exercises for the front delts can be all horizontal presses, particularly pseudo-planche push ups and planche push ups.
+Other very effective bodyweight shoulder exercises for the front delts can be horizontal presses, particularly pseudo-planche push-ups and planche push-ups.

-However, when it comes to the middle and rear part of the shoulders, things start to get a little tricky, as hitting these parts may not come as straightforward as with equipment.
+However, when it comes to the middle and rear parts of the shoulders, things start to get a little tricky, as hitting these parts may not come as straightforward as with equipment.

 The answer is that indeed there are several options available, and very effective too, even though you may have never considered them while there were sitting just under your nose all this time.

-To make it easy and organized, this article is divided in 3 sections for the front, middle and rear shoulder, bearing in mind that no exercise can completely isolate one part of the shoulder or another.
+This article is divided into three sections for the front, middle and rear shoulder, bearing in mind that no exercise can completely isolate one part of the shoulder or another.

 Best Bodyweight Shoulder Exercises For The Front Deltoids (And Upper Pecs)

-Let’s starts from the easiest to the most difficult ones, including dynamic and isometric exercises.
+Let’s start from the easiest to the most difficult ones, including dynamic and isometric exercises.

 No surprise here.
-Push ups are not specifically intended for the front delts, but they do work them anyway, particularly in the bottom part of the range.
-Any compound pushing movement calls the front delts into action, as the front shoulder muscle works in synergy with the pectoralis.
+Push-ups are not explicitly intended for the front delts, but they work them anyway, particularly in the bottom part of the range.
+Any compound pushing movement calls the front delts into action, as the front shoulder muscle collaborates with the pectoralis.

 Pseudo Planche Push Ups

-A very important and often underrated push up movement.
-This is considerably harder than standard push ups and a stepping stone toward full planche push ups.
+This is a significant and often underrated push-up movement.
+This is considerably harder than standard push-ups and a stepping stone toward full planche push-ups.
 Properly executed, it also helps toward building strength for the static planche, itself a considerable feat.

-2 – Because your hands are close to the center of gravity, the middle of your body, you end up lifting a much greater portion of your body weight than in a standard push up.
-Lowering your hand placement down even further will result eventually in a full planche push up, repping with your whole body in the air and parallel to the floor, an awesome display of strength and balance.
+2 – Because your hands are close to the center of gravity, the middle of your body, you end up lifting a much more significant portion of your body weight than in a standard push-up.
+Lowering your hand placement down even further will eventually result in a full planche push-up, repping with your whole body in the air and parallel to the floor, an incredible display of strength and balance.

-While hard to begin with, the pseudo planche push up can be easily escalated in progression by simply moving your hands lower and lower on your sides and leaning and far forward as you can as you get stronger with time.
+While complex to begin with, the pseudo planche pushes up can be quickly escalated in progression by simply moving your hands lower and lower on your sides and leaning and far forward as you can as you get stronger with time.

-Watch this tutorial of Daniel Vadnal from FitnessFAQs showcasing perfect pseudo-planch push ups.
+Watch this tutorial of Daniel Vadnal from FitnessFAQs showcasing perfect pseudo-planche push-ups.

 This change places a bit more stress on the deltoid but less on the upper pectoralis.
-The trade off is that the range of motion is becomes limited and so this exercise should be used occasionally as a variation of the pseudo planche push up.
+The trade-off is that the range of motion becomes limited, so this exercise should occasionally be used as a variation of the pseudo planche push-up.
 The video below illustrates the difference well.

-Full planche push ups are one of the top movements in calisthenics and an awesome shoulder bodyweight exercise.
-They are the natural progression from pseudo planche push ups and offer a great carry over effect into handstand push ups as well as transition movements like the extreme 90 degree push up, where you push yourself up into a hanstand from a planche position.
+Full planche push-ups are one of the top movements in calisthenics and an excellent shoulder bodyweight exercise.
+They are the natural progression from pseudo planche push-ups and offer a tremendous carry-over effect into handstand push-ups and transition movements like the extreme 90 degrees push-up, where you push yourself up into a handstand from a planche position.
 Truly beast-level movement.

 Full Isometric Planche

-Pike push ups are an important progression toward achieving vertical pushing strength.
-They remove the balance skills necessary to master a full handstand push up and also some of the body weight off.
+Pike push-ups are essential to progress toward achieving vertical pushing strength.
+They remove the balance skills necessary to master a full handstand push-up and some bodyweights off.

-The isometric handstand is a challenge in itself because of the neurological adaptations necessary to master balance in an upside down position.
-Many people find the upside down position itself to be more challenging than the shoulder strength necessary to hold it.
+The isometric handstand is a challenge in itself because of the neurological adaptations necessary to master balance in an upside-down position.
+Many people find the upside-down position itself more challenging than the shoulder strength required to hold it.

-Also, kicking into a hanstand is yet another challenge that can be overcome only through repeated efforts over time, initially made easier and safer with the support of a wall.
+Also, kicking into a handstand is yet another challenge that you can overcome only through repeated efforts over time, initially made more accessible and safer with the support of a wall.

-For the back to the wall variation you need to be able to kick yourself into a handstand and place your hand at the right distance from the wall.
-Too far from it and you’ll end up in a banana handstand.
-Too close and you won’t be able to hold it.
+For the back to the wall variation, you need to be able to kick yourself into a handstand and place your hand at the proper distance from the wall.
+Too far from it, and you’ll end up in a banana handstand.
+Too close, and you won’t be able to hold it.

-To understand how the pushing progressions of pike push ups, handstands, handstand push ups and 90 degrees push up all converge into one another, watch calisthenics master Alex Lorenz, aka El Eggs, from Calisthenics Movement showcasing how to perfectly execute them.
+To understand how the pushing progressions of pike push-ups, handstands, handstand push-ups, and 90 degrees push up all converge into one another, watch calisthenics master Alex Lorenz, aka El Eggs, from Calisthenics Movement showcasing how to execute them flawlessly.

 Best Bodyweight Shoulder Exercises For The Side Deltoids

-This is so because no movement of any kind can possibly isolate completely either front, side, ore rear delts as if they were different sections or different muscle groups.
+This is so because no movement of any kind can isolate either front, side, or rear delts entirely as if they were different sections or different muscle groups.

-Targeting one area will inevitably lead to call for the assistance of the adjacent area to a lesser degree.
-For example, doing handstand push ups will naturally call for half of the side delts to help the front delts for the push.
+Targeting one area will inevitably lead to a call for the assistance of the adjacent area to a lesser degree.
+For example, doing handstand push-ups will naturally call for half of the side delts to help the front delts for the push.

-Conversely, doing rows will also engage not just the rear delts but some fibers of the more posterior part of the side delts.
+Conversely, doing rows will also engage the rear delts and some fibers of the more posterior part of the side delts.
 It all happens seamlessly with no clear-cut switch from one part of the delts to the next.

-Having said all this, if you really want to try isolating just the side delts with a bodyweight movement offering the same bio-mechanics of lateral raises with dumbbells, the following are two possible solutions to the problem, one a dynamic exercise, the other an isometric one.
+Having said all this, if you want to try isolating just the side delts with a bodyweight movement offering the same biomechanics of lateral raises with dumbbells, the following are two possible solutions to the problem, one a dynamic exercise, the other an isometric one.

 Plank To Side-Plank Rotations (one arm at a time)

-This is the one of the bodyweight shoulder exercises that specifically targets the whole side delts and is based on the idea of relative motion.
-It starts with a regular plank, then you rotate your body on a side-plank while pushing with your side shoulders.
+This is one of the bodyweight shoulder exercises that specifically target the whole side delts and is based on relative motion.
+It starts with a regular plank, and then you rotate your body on a side-plank while pushing with your side shoulders.
 It also calls for your core to stabilize your body during the movement.